codess-aus/codess-aus/README.md

 </p>

-I'm a tech advocate who is passionate about building community, attracting more diverse people into STEM careers, elevating new voices and enabling the disadvantaged.
+I'm a Developer Engagment Lead who is passionate about building community, attracting more diverse people into STEM careers, elevating new voices and enabling the disadvantaged.
 I love coding with  Python and Javascript - I build chatbots for fun.
 I mentor for SheCodes Australia, MusesCode JS, Nuevo Foundation, ABCN and Girls Programming Network.
 I run events, and I judge Hackathons.
 I am an Open Source Advocate.
+I am focused on Student and Data Science & AI Communities.

 ## Technical Certifications